Watch: Truck inferno on highway - witness woken by explosions

-A woman who witnessed fiery explosions engulf a truck on the Napier-Taupō Rd has praised fellow truckies on the highway for their response.
+A woman who witnessed fiery explosions engulf the trailer of a truck on the Napier-Taupō Rd has praised fellow truckies on the highway for their response.

 Firefighters were called to State Highway 5, near Te Haroto, just after 3am on Friday.